 Your newsreader software may already have a built-in search feature.

 This is especially true of any newsreader that came bundled free with your Usenet access.
-The best example is Newshosting’s free newsreader with built-in search.
+One popular example is Newshosting’s free newsreader with built-in search.

 Many standalone newsreader software clients also have search functionality, but not all of them.
 For example, the popular free newsreader SABnzbd doesn’t have search.